ezzabuzaid/Testing-Workshop/slides.md

 <ul>
   <li v-click>verify the collaborator's method is called the correct number of times.</li>
   <li v-click>verify the collaborator's method is called with the correct parameters.</li>
-  <li v-click>verify the collaborator's method is called with the correct parameters throw an exception if they receive a call they don't expect.</li>
+  <li v-click>verify the collaborator's method is called with the correct parameters and throw an exception if they receive a call they don't expect.</li>
 </ul>

 <!--